Fisher-Price: Recalls

-On August 2, 2007, Fisher-Price recalled close to a million toys, including the Dora the Explorer and Sesame Street toys because of possible hazards due to the toys being coated in lead-based paint.
+On August 2, 2007, Fisher-Price recalled close to a million toys, including the Dora the Explorer and Sesame Street toys, because of possible hazards due to the toys being coated in lead-based paint.

 Rock 'n Play

-Fisher-Price recalled all 4.7 million of their Rock 'n Play sleepers on 12 April 2019, days after the company recalled 250,000 infant soothers.
-The product was introduced in 2009, and holds the sleeping baby in an inclined position.
+Fisher-Price recalled all 4.7 million of their Rock 'n Play sleepers on April 12, 2019, days after the company recalled 250,000 infant soothers.
+The product, introduced in 2009, holds the sleeping baby in an inclined position.
 More than 30 infants have died while sleeping in a Rock 'n Play.
-The Consumer Product Safety Commission said these deaths occurred "after the infants rolled over while unrestrained, or under other circumstances."
+The Consumer Product Safety Commission said these deaths occurred "after the infants rolled over while unrestrained or under other circumstances".

-Years before the introduction of the Rock 'n Play sleeper, in the mid-1990s, the American Academy of Pediatrics' Back to Sleep campaign recommended that "babies should not sleep for long periods in inclined devices".
-In babies under one year old, dying during sleep is the leading cause of accidental death.
+Years before the introduction of the Rock 'n Play sleeper in the mid-1990s, the American Academy of Pediatrics' Back to Sleep campaign recommended that "babies should not sleep for long periods in inclined devices".
+In babies under one year old, dying during sleep (also known as SIDS, or "Sudden Infant Death Syndrome") is the leading cause of accidental death.
 The recommendation that babies sleep flat on their backs, in an empty crib, has cut this death rate in half.

-The Rock 'n Play was designed 15 years after these sleep recommendations were published, and according to a Washington Post article, violated them.
-Fisher-Price sold the Rock 'n Play without first getting medical advice from more than one pediatric specialist, and without doing any real-world safety tests.
+The Rock 'n Play was designed 15 years after these sleep recommendations were published and, according to an article from The Washington Post, violated them.
+Fisher-Price sold the Rock 'n Play without first getting medical advice from more than one pediatric specialist and without doing any real-world safety tests.
 They continued to sell it for years after the first deaths were reported.

 In January 2023, Fisher-Price re-announced the recall after additional infant deaths were reported.